UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-01-12-compe-club-weekly.md

 **WHERE:** [Register Here](https://hacked.compeclub.com/)

 **WHAT:** HackED tickets are available right now!
+Hurry, tickets are selling out fast!
 The U of A hosts the largest student run hackathon in Alberta!
 If you're interested in getting together with a team, making something cool, or catching some workshops hosted by local technology leaders register now!
 <br/>

 ### Signing Off...